 4 Phases of Disaster Management Explained (the Easy Way)

 When disaster strikes, businesses that close down run the risk of never reopening — especially with no plan of action in place.
-While there’s no way to lower the risk of a natural disaster or a widespread health crisis like COVID-19, there are critical measures that an organization can take to protect its people, assets and bottom line in the wake of a disaster.
+While there’s no way to lower the risk of a natural disaster or a widespread health crisis like a pandemic, there are critical measures that an organization can take to protect its people, assets and bottom line in the wake of a disaster.

 While creating a business continuity management plan for your organization, consider the four phases of disaster management and how each phase will affect your business before, during and after a crisis.